gabrielpasv/DevOps-Challenge-Gabriel-L1/README.md

 ## To Access

-To access the application, you can run the following to get the IP and port.
+To access the application, you can run the following to get the port and IP address.
 Since I am using NodePort for this demo.

 ```
 gabriel@gabriel-Inspiron:/tmp$ kubectl get svc